Introduction

 Family Intervention Service worker – works with families experiencing complex needs.
 More detail in the social care professionals section

-Front Door Family Practitioner – triage all the Early Help Assessments where they are requesting support from the Family Intervention Service.
-They speak to all involved to understand the current concerns and difficulties being experienced and identify if support can be implemented by FIS.
+Front Door Family Practitioner – looks at early help requests when wanting support from the Family Intervention Service.
+Speak to all involved to understand the current concerns and difficulties to see if support can be given by FIS.
 More detail in the social care professionals section.

-General Practitioners (GPs) – treat all common medical conditions for all ages and refer patients to hospitals and other medical services.
+General Practitioners (GPs) – your main doctor.
+Treats health problems and makes referrals to hospitals and other medical services.
 More detail in the health professionals section.
 Doctors will also have different titles depending on their rank or level of training – this is explained on the BMA website.

 H to M